 Key highlights from the remote usability tests that we conducted:

-"Work format (full or part-time), home office possibilities, and salary need to be seen on the first fold"
+Work format (full or part-time), home office possibilities, and salary need to be seen on the first fold

 Together with the PM and the developers, we decided to split the release as experiments and created the tickets.
-There were totally 11 experiments planned over a course of several months, which would finally lead to the creation of the final design, which we call the 'Vision JDP'
+There were totally 11 experiments planned over a course of several months, which would finally lead to the creation of the final design, which we call the 'Vision JDP'.

--> The conversion rate to 'Application Submitted' saw a 2.4% increase, reflecting a more streamlined and effective user journey
+increase in applications submitted, reflecting a more streamlined and effective user journey

 It was not easy to come to conclusions about about some of the sections through user tests (Eg.: the % match score, Be the first to apply tag) and need to be released as experiments in the product to get quantitative insights.